rich2020s/rich2020s/README.md

-# Hi there I'm Rich👋
+# Hi there My name is Rich👋
 ### I am currently looking for a opportunity to working on web development.
 * I'm a web developer.
 * I love coding and enjoy learning new things about it!